kieranpotts/rootfiles/docs/en/contributing.md

 This is a free and open source software project.
 It is made possible by generous contributions from software engineers, both expert and novice, from around the world.

-There are three ways that you can get involved, too:
+There are four ways that you can get involved, too:

+- Ask questions
 - Request features
 - Report bugs
 - Contribute source code, tests, and documentation

-All contributions – bug reports, feature requests, and source changes – are managed via the project's [issue tracker][1].
+All contributions – questions, bug reports, feature requests, and source changes – are managed via the project's [issue tracker][1].
+This is where our community of contributors congregates.
+We don't have forums, social feeds, or IRC channels.
+Just the issue tracker.

 By participating in this project you accept the [Contributor License Agreement](cla.md) and you agree to respect the [Code of Conduct](code_of_conduct.md)

+## Ask Questions

+If you have any questions about this project, please post it on the [issue tracker][1].

+If you require technical support, please search for the answer on the [issue tracker][1] and on popular external Q&A sites such as [StackOverflow](https://stackoverflow.com/).
+If you can't find the answer, do go ahead and open a new issue in the tracker.

 ## Feature Requests